Interview by Lidia Ratoi

 Nothing in this (digital) world is true.
 And Ben Grosser understands this.
 True to his own circuit-bending philosophy, Ben Grosser uses software to “destroy” our current perception of social media.
 He does that with everything – music, computers, machines.
 And through this, he completely changes our perception of a certain system.

 Ben Grosser started as a music composer.
 But he is also a coder, scientist and artist.
-By himself, he is a cultural phenomenon focusing on the ethics of social media.
+By himself, he is a cultural phenomenon focusing on social media ethics.
 For his work, he asks questions such as “What does it mean for human creativity when a computational system can paint its own artworks?
-How is an interface that foregrounds our friend count changing our conceptions of friendship?
+How does an interface foregrounding our friend count change our conceptions of friendship?
 Who benefits when a software system can intuit how we feel?”
 Most importantly, he situates users in a position where they face unexpected reactions in relation to surrounding technology.

 Philip K. Dick, the renowned SciFi writer, questioned: do androids dream of electric sheep?
-In this context, he was focusing on questions regarding humanoids versus robots, and whether empathy is a human feature.
+In this context, he focused on questions regarding humanoids versus robots and whether empathy is a human feature.
 In the same mannerism, Grosser treats technology and software as living beings, focusing on the loop of how they affect us but also on how we affect them.

-In his Computers Watching Movies, he analyses what ‘a computational system sees when it watches the same films that we do.
-The work illustrates this vision as a series of temporal sketches, where the sketching process is presented in synchronized time with the audio from the original clip’.
+In his Computers Watching Movies, he analyses what a computational system sees when it watches the same films we do.
+The work illustrates this vision as a series of temporal sketches, where the sketching process is synchronised with the original clip’s audio.
 The code created by Grosser gives the system a certain degree of preference, allowing it to decide what it wants or does not want to watch.
 He uses a rather exotic mix of six movies (2001: A Space Odyssey, American Beauty, Inception, Taxi Driver, The Matrix, and Annie Hall) as input, true to his mix-approach ideology.

-This multidisciplinary, intermixed approach of Ben Grosser was inspired by his job at the Beckman Institute.
+His job at the Beckman Institute inspired this multidisciplinary, intermixed approach of Ben Grosser.
 Thus, Interactive Robotic Painting Machine was born.
-Through the use of AI, a robot paints unplanned pictures, making us question if it paints for itself or for us.
-Some of the pieces have a specific audio input, which tells the robot if the human is satisfied or not with what the machine is doing, thus altering the real-time process.
-However, Grosser personally likes freestyle paintings, proving that a constant critique of one’s creative process may not be productive.
-The installation has also deviated into Head Swap, in which the loop is between the machine and violin player Benjamin Sung.
+Through the use of AI, a robot paints unplanned pictures, making us question if it paints for itself or us.
+Some pieces have a specific audio input, which tells the robot if the human is satisfied with what the machine is doing, thus altering the real-time process.
+However, Grosser likes freestyle paintings, proving that constantly critiquing one’s creative process may not be productive.
+The installation has also deviated into Head Swap, where the loop is between the machine and the violin player Benjamin Sung.